amackey693/tech-flashers/README.md

 7. Allows user to add flashcards from 'feed' to their own 'dashboard' ?
 8. Allows users to select language: JavaScript, Basic Programming Terms, add other languages if we're able.

+TO DO LIST
+1. handleChangingSelectedCard function
+2. FlashCardDetail
+3. selected card state

 ### License